 “No, you’re not valued enough for us to invest in your education and future.” was the message my mother had grown up with.
 It comes as no surprise that she isn’t capable of supporting any woman, not even her daughter, who wants recognition for her talents.

 I started writing “The Wisdom of Gifts” after returning from a family trip to Istanbul, Turkey.
 There, I observed our family dynamics, both on my mother’s and father’s side and I decided then that I would go full steam ahead with my desire to heal through expressing myself in writing.

 Just as a fruit, let’s say a pomegranate, keeps its seeds safe and confined under its layers of skin, many Turkish families, which have lived through so much unrest, war, and poverty, want their family members to stay forever within the bounds of their limiting thoughts where it is safe.

 Seeds, of course, must get out onto the world, germinate and grow to bear fruit.

 Even when one leaves the homeland, one can’t easily extricate themselves from the restrictions of their conditioning within the Turkish system.
 Some people remain fruitless and forever suspended in immaturity.

 There comes a breaking point, at least it came for me, where I started pointing out the hypocrisy I saw around me in my family and did not always T.H.I.N.K (making sure what I had to say was 1.
 Thoughtful 2.
 Helpful 3.
 Inspiring 4.
 Necessary 5.
 Kind) before I expressed myself.
 I stood out for all the wrong reasons.
-My family’s emotional neglect was replaced by their anger.
+Their anger replaced my family’s emotional neglect.
 Not a good outcome.

 When one consciously clears space and puts distance between themselves and dysfunction, it allows for better things to enter.
 This is true of whether you throw away old items that take up space and collect dust in your garage or put some distance between yourself and family members and friends who dump their personal drama on you.